davetron5000/angular-rails-book/front.md

 I was able to find answers by piecing together information from Stack Overflow and various blog posts.
 You shouldn't have to do that.

+## How this book is organized

 This mini-book is broken up into four major parts:

-* What the app will do, along with a basic skeleton
+* Creating a basic skeleton to validate Angular is setup and configured
-* Step-by-step walkthrough of a simple search feature
+* A Step-by-step walkthrough of a simple search feature
+* A more brisk walkthrough of using TDD to implement a feature
-* A very fast runthrough of CRUD operations
+* A very fast runthrough of builing a few more features
-* A brief retrospective about what we've learned and the way forward.

-We'll work test first, and keep dependencies at a minimum.
-Although we'll try to stick to the Rails “out of box” experience as much as we can, the point of this is that there is no good “out of box” experience when using AngularJS.

 The technologies we'll be using: